 An L-1 visa holder may be able to change status to H-1B status, however, this is extremely challenging in light of the limitation on the number of H-1B petitions approved each year.
 It is also important to note that any time spent in L-1 status counts against the time you would be authorized to work in H-1B status.
 Therefore, an L-1 visa holder would never be eligible for H-1B status for a full six-year duration as any time spent working in L-1 status would curtail the maximum duration in H-1B status.

 What is an indefinite L-1 extension?

-You are permitted extensions of L-1 status beyond the 7 or 5 year limits if you work in the US on a seasonal or intermittent basis, or if the employee spends less than 6 months in the US per year.
+You may be permitted extensions of L-1 status beyond the 7 or 5 year limits if you work in the US on a seasonal or intermittent basis, or if the employee spends less than 6 months in the US per year.

 ‘Recapturing’ time spent outside the US requires clear records and documentation in the form of airline records, wage records and company verification.